Heartache in Hattiesburg: MS Coast drops two state titles in final innings

-A historic Ocean Springs season ends one win shy of state championship.
+A historic Ocean Springs season ends one win shy of a state championship.

-Hernando defeated the Greyhounds in a winner-take-all game three in Hattiesburg, Friday, 9-7, ending the most successful campaign in Ocean Springs fast-pitch softball history.
+Hernando defeated the Greyhounds in a winner-take-all game three in Hattiesburg on Friday, 9-7, ending the most successful campaign in Ocean Springs fast-pitch softball history.

 A furious five-run, sixth-inning rally gave the Greyhounds a 7-4 lead, but it would last only one out into the bottom half of the frame.
 Hernando answered with two home runs and its own five-spot to spoil Ocean Springs’ bid for its first state championship.